Skip to content

 • 1949 – February – Clinton Ledyard Blair dies. at the age of 82.

-• 1950 – Sisters of St. John the Baptist buys the Beaux Arts manor Blairsden, built by Wall Street financier Clinton Ledyard Blair, in 1950 for $65,000.
-The contents were auctioned by Parke-Bernet Galleries Inc., 980 Madison Ave, NY.
+• 1950 – Sisters of St. John the Baptist bought the Beaux Arts manor Blairsden, built by Wall Street financier Clinton Ledyard Blair, in 1950 for $65,000.
+Parke-Bernet Galleries Inc., 980 Madison Ave, NY, auctioned the contents.

-• 1950 – Sisters of St. John rename Blairsden to St. Josephs Vila and begin operating the facility as a religious retreat.
+• 1950—The Sisters of St. John renamed Blairsden St. Joseph’s Vila and began operating the facility as a religious retreat.

 “Because Blairsden is private, it is closed to the public, except upon invitation.”